KATJA

 Katja+ED+389.jpg

-Katja was born with Moebius Syndrome, a rare congenital disease which causes paralysis in some of the cranial nerves; especially those that control the muscles of the face, eyes and ears.
-This means that Katja is unable to smile, frown or blink and has some difficulties with her hearing.
-She is also unable to move her eyes from left to right, which affects her co-ordination and balance, and she suffers from muscle weakness causing scoliosis of the spine.
-This does not, however, stop her always trying her best at things - she recently gained her green belt in Karate and her Grade 2 Piano.
+Katja was born with Moebius Syndrome - a rare congenital disease that causes paralysis of certain cranial nerves - especially those that control the muscles of the face, eyes and ears.
+As a result, Katja is unable to smile, frown or blink and has some difficulties with her hearing.
+She is also unable to move her eyes from left to right, which affects her co-ordination and balance.
+She additionally suffers from muscle weakness that triggers scoliosis of the spine.
+None of this stop her from always trying her best at things - she recently gained her green belt in Karate and her Grade 2 Piano.

 Her family are extremely proud of her and the things that she has already achieved for herself.